Cover bild

 • Prompt (User Message):

-Du erhältst einen Artikel aus einem RSS-Feed sowie zusätzlichen Web-Kontext.
+Du erhältst einen article aus einem RSS-Feed sowie additionallyen Web-Kontext.

 Aufgabe: